How do I apply?

 I am applying to an MPH, what is the statistics requirement?

-For most fields of study, at least one undergraduate statistics course is required before you can enter the program.
+For several fields of study, at least one undergraduate statistics course is required before you can enter the program.
+Information can be found here.

 Should I write the Graduate Record Examination (GRE)?

-The GRE is not required for admission to any degree program or field of study in the Department of Public Health Sciences
+The GRE is not required for admission to any degree program or field of study in the Graduate Department of Public Health Sciences.
+Do not upload GRE test scores into your application; they will not be reviewed by the Admissions Committee.

 Can I transfer my application from one degree program or field of study to another?

 No. Each program has different admission criteria and you should be certain of the degree and program in which you are interested and eligible.
-If you select the wrong Program or Degree Program (see instructions) by mistake, you may create a new application, and make an additional application fee payment.
-However, if you select the wrong Field of Study (eg, Epidemiology instead of Occupational & Environmental Health) and have proceeded to the application payment, you will not be able to go back to make changes.
-In addition, you will not be allowed to create a second application for a new Field of Study in the same Degree Program.
-Before you make your application payment, please make sure you have selected the correct Field of Study.
+If you select the wrong Program, Degree Program or Field of Study by mistake, you may create a new application.
+A separate application fee payment may be required, depending on the stage of the incorrect application.
+Before you make your application payment, please make sure you have selected the correct program.

 What if I haven’t completed my degree?

 Applicants who are in a degree program at the time of application, should upload current transcripts reflecting work in progress.
 If possible, wait until your Fall grades are available before uploading your current transcript to your application profile.
-Final Official Transcripts, with a notation indicating “Degree Conferred”, will only be requested of successful applicants.
+Remember that all supporting documents, including transcripts, must be uploaded by the application deadline.
+Final official transcripts, with a notation indicating “Degree Conferred”, will only be requested of successful applicants after they have been admitted.

 Can I complete the program as a Part-time student?